pvillela/rust-thread-local-collect/README.md

 ## Usage examples

-See the different modules for usage examples.
+See the different modules for simple usage examples.

+The [latency_trace](https://crates.io/crates/latency_trace) library is a substantial use case for this package (it uses the [`tlm::probed`] module).

 ## Comparative overview of modules